 Everyone we know in the States opens Christmas gifts on the morning of the 25th and has Christmas dinner later that day.

-Carlos and Nicole had already given us gifts the day before, but later in the afternoon on Christmas Eve, they came up to say Merry Christmas, bearing a pile of additional gifts for Touille, Tica, and even Brisco, who really should’ve gotten coal.
+Carlos and Nicole had surprised us with gifts the day before, but later in the afternoon on Christmas Eve, they came up to say Merry Christmas, bearing a pile of additional gifts for Touille, Tica, and even Brisco, who really should’ve gotten coal.

 Since we hadn’t done any gift shopping at all, the critters now think Carlos & Nicole are the real Santa!